Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-| End
+| **End**

-This instruction signals the end of the description at which point control is passed back to the pre-processor.
+| This instruction signals the end of the description at which point
+  control is passed back to the pre-processor.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 Grid Generation
 ---------------